SFU-Archives/archivematica-manual/processing-configurations/overview.md

 | [prc_encr_dipMNL_str](prc-encr-dipmnl-str) | Encrypted storage, DIP (redacted) created manually outside Archivematica, do not send DIP to AtoM |
 | [prc_encr_dipAM_str](prc-encr-dipam-str.md) | Encrypted storage, normalize for access, do not send DIP to AtoM |

-Use these configs for fully processed AIPs, i.e. the contents have been appraised, selected and arranged and will not require further action or changes.
+Use these configs for fully processed AIPs, i.e. the contents have been appraised, selected and arranged and will not be subject to further action or changes.

 The main variables are whether to:
 - Store encrypted or open.